Frequently Asked Questions About the Ukulele

 Is the Ukulele a “Real” Instrument?

 This is a fair question, and if you are asking about it, it means that you have an open mind about the topic.
 The very quick answer is: “Yes.”
 But let’s go a little farther than that.

 I grew up during the 1970s and 1980s, where the ukulele was either seen as a Hawaiian folk instrument (e.g. Don Ho) or a freakish toy (Tiny Tim).
 Ukulele wasn’t taught in schools, and the ukuleles that you saw (on the Mainland USA) were basically toys.
 While the ukulele was a popular folk instrument in the 1920s and 1950s, it was certainly out of favor until the mid 2000s.
-While the popularity of the ukulele was mixed in other countries (e.g. the impact of George Formby in England), popular American music (or at least the music recording industry) seems to set the tone for popular music around the globe, and ukulele wasn’t a part of popular music for quite while.
+While the popularity of the ukulele was mixed in other countries (e.g. the impact of George Formby in England), popular American music (or at least the music recording industry) seems to set the tone for popular music around the globe, and ukulele wasn’t a part of popular music for quite some time.
 Ukulele found a place as a part of the educational system for many Canadian schools under the method of J. Chalmers Doane from the 1960s.

 Meanwhile, people in Hawaii kept playing ukulele and including it in their music–some of it nationalistic in nature–and why shouldn’t it be?